dirkwhoffmann/vAmigaTS/Copper/Jump/README.md

 This test suite verfies particular aspects of the JUMP command (by writing into strobe registers COPJMPx).

-#### jump1
+#### jump1 and jump1b

-At a certain position, Copper list 1 jumps to Copper list 2 which repeats itself.
-To visualize timing, the background color is alternated continously in the second Copper list.
+At a certain position, Copper list 1 jumps to Copper list 2.
+Copper list 2 implements an infinite loop that changes the background color twice and repeats itself by writing to COP2JMP.
+The tests run in lores mode and enable 4 or 5 bitplanes, respectively.

 #### jump2 and jump3, jump3a